 FAQ

-What is the first step to buying a house?
+What are the first steps to purchasing a home?

-The first step is checking your credit report.
-Your score dictates your budget and loan options, so you need to know where you stand before talking to a lender.
+The first step is to ensure you obtain the credit report.
+Knowing your score will influence your budget and loan options, so you start anticipating a lender if you don’t know where you stand.